-Yale Model Government Europe (YMGE) brings together experienced Yale students and delegates from around the world to Budapest to create an innovative, collaborative, and inspiring conference.
+Yale Model Government Europe (YMGE) brings together experienced Yale students and delegates from around the world to Lisbon to create an innovative, collaborative, and inspiring conference.
 Hallmarks include:

 YMGE was created as a more educational and dynamic reimagining of the usual Model UN format.
 We have combined the best of American and European conferences to create a simulation devoted to issues pertaining Europe.
 Delegates will be placed in a parliament, European government, or supranational body to discuss a wide range of pressing topics.